plyght/birch/docs/README.md

-# Keystone Documentation
+# Birch Documentation

-This is the Fumadocs-powered documentation site for Keystone.
+This is the Fumadocs-powered documentation site for Birch.

 ## Development